1700–1750 in Western fashion

-Fashion in the period 1700–1750 in European and European-influenced countries is characterized by a widening silhouette for both men and women following the tall, narrow look of the 1680s and 90s.
-This era is defined as late Baroque/Rococo style.
-The new fashion trends introduced during this era had a greater impact on society, affecting not only royalty and aristocrats, but also middle and even lower classes.
-Clothing during this time can be characterized by soft pastels, light, airy, and asymmetrical designs, and playful styles.
-Wigs remained essential for men and women of substance, and were often white; natural hair was powdered to achieve the fashionable look.
-The costume of the eighteenth century, if lacking in the refinement and grace of earlier times, was distinctly quaint and picturesque.
+Fashion in the period 1700–1750 in European and European-influenced countries was characterized by a widening silhouette for both men and women following the tall, narrow look of the 1680s and 90s.
+The period corresponded with the late Baroque/Rococo visual styles.
+Natural hair and wigs were often powdered white to achieve the fashionable look.
+The costume of the eighteenth century was picturesque.

-Distinction was made in this period between full dress worn at court and for formal occasions, and undress or everyday, daytime clothes.
+The period distinguished between full dress worn at court and for formal occasions, and undress or everyday, daytime clothes.
 As the decades progressed, fewer and fewer occasions called for full dress, which had all but disappeared by the end of the century.

-Fashion designers became more recognizable during this period, as men and women were eager to be dressed in the latest trends and styles.
+Fashion designers became more popular during this period, as men and women were eager to be dressed in the latest trends and styles.
 Fashion magazines emerged during this era, originally aimed at educated readers, but quickly capturing the attention of lower classes with their colorful illustrations and up-to-date fashion news.